-The following countries are recognized by New Zealand as being rabies free: Australia, Bahrain, Barbados, Channel Islands, Falkland Islands, Fiji, French Polynesia, Guam, Hawaii, Iceland, Japan, Mauritius, New Caledonia, Singapore, Taiway and Vanautu and the Pacific Islands of American Samoa, Christmas Island, Cook Islands, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, Niue, Palau, Papua New Guines, Pitcairn Island, Saipan, Solomon Islands, Tongs, Tuvalu, Wallis and Futuna and Western Samoa are also recognized as rabies-free by New Zealand.
+The following countries are recognized by New Zealand as being rabies free: Australia, Bahrain, Barbados, Falkland Islands, Fiji, French Polynesia, Guam, Hawaii, Iceland, Japan, Mauritius, New Caledonia, Singapore, Taiway and Vanautu.
+The Pacific Islands of American Samoa, Christmas Island, Cook Islands, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, Niue, Palau, Papua New Guines, Pitcairn Island, Saipan, Solomon Islands, Tongs, Tuvalu, Wallis and Futuna and Western Samoa are also recognized as rabies-free by New Zealand.

 - Your pet must be microchipped with the ISO 11784/11785 pet microchip that is a 15 digit and non-encrypted.
 If your pet's microchip is not ISO 11784/11785 compliant, you can bring your own microchip scanner.

-- Rabies vaccination after microchp insertion.
+- Rabies vaccination after microchip insertion.
 (Your pet must be at least 3 months old.)

-- Blood Titer Test not less than three (3) months and not more than six (6) months prior to entry.
+- Blood Titer Test not less than three (6) months and not more than twelve (12) months prior to entry.

 - Veterinary Certificate for New Zealand issued by an accredited veterinarian to be endorsed by the USDA or CFIA if your pet is traveling from the United States or Canada respectively.
 If your pet is traveling from another country, the Governing Authority responsible for the import and export of animals should endorse your forms.